In an attempt to maintain complete transparency, all research and statistical fact-checking for articles published in 2022 can be found below

 During the Summer of 2021, Republican Missouri Governor Mike Parsons and Missouri Attorney General Eric Schmitt put out a statement against the Biden administration’s handling of the immigration problem that illustrates this misdirection clearly.
 "President Biden and the Department of Justice have decided to reward states and cities that refuse to cooperate with enforcing constitutional immigration laws that protect our citizens against foreign threats.”
 At almost every level of the GOP, you can find this sentiment mirrored.

+“A library may get one or two [book challenges] in two years, or some librarians have never had challenges,” Wendy Woodland, the Texas Library Association’s director of advocacy and communication, said.
+“So, this is very rare and very unusual and different from the way challenges have been brought forth in the past.” ...
 The book, which follows a gay teenager who starts a teen sex advice column, was said by Stropfer that “it tells you that you can have a loving relationship with a person of your same gender,” he said during an October 14, 2021 meeting.
 “Everybody’s not going to like everything.
 It’s not something that I enjoyed reading, but I understood what the purpose of it was, and what the outcome was supposed to be.”

 local public libraries are not regulated by the state.
 Instead, they are usually part of a county or city budget funded by local taxpayers.
 Therefore, rules for public libraries, including complaints about content, are determined at the local level.